GabrielFerraroDev/Cardano-CNFT-Bulk-Purchaser/readme.md

 The `Redeem` module will extract all ADA and every CNFT, and send it back to the specified wallet.

+### Delete

+The `Delete` module will delete all the files inside the address directory.

 ## Arguments

 `-count`: The number of wallets and addresses to [Build, Verify, Send, Redeem] from.